18+ | Please play responsibly | Chances are you’re about to lose. | Terms and Conditions apply | Commercial content

 With the Melbourne Cup being such an prestigious event, it’s no surprise that horses from all over the world are brought across to Victoria, Australia.
 This guarantees the calibre of the competition is as high as possible.

-The international line-up at this pinnacle of horse racing seems to get stronger every year and that will surely be the case next year too.
-The 2023 Melbourne Cup saw legendary Irish trainer Willie Mullins make a concerted effort to target the race, sending both Vauban and Absurde all the way over from Europe.
-Both horses came up well short though, as Australia enjoyed a home victory with Without A Fight.
+The international line-up at this pinnacle of horse racing seems to get stronger every year and that will surely be the case this year too.
+The most recent Melbourne Cup saw legendary Irish trainer Willie Mullins make a concerted effort to target the race, sending both Vauban and Absurde all the way over from Europe.
+Both horses came up well short, as Australia enjoyed a home victory with Without A Fight, but the Mullins stable are set for another attempt at the big race in 2024.

 YearWinning HorseWinning TrainerCountry of Winning Trainer